celador/ForceCode/README.md

 ## Change Log

 * 3.9.7
+    * Fix "illegal value for line" when saving apex classes or pages with specific errors.
     * Fix not asking for autoCompile when it's undefined.
 This solves saving issues.
 * 3.9.6
     * Fix settings menu option throwing an error